honkit/honkit/docs/setup.md

-# Setup and Installation of GitBook
+# Setup and Installation of GitHon

-Getting GitBook installed and ready-to-go should only take a few minutes.
+Getting GitHon installed and ready-to-go should only take a few minutes.

 ### Local Installation

 ##### Requirements

-Installing GitBook is easy and straightforward.
+Installing GitHon is easy and straightforward.
 Your system just needs to meet these two requirements:

 * NodeJS (v4.0.0 and above is recommended)
 * Windows, Linux, Unix, or Mac OS X

 ##### Install with NPM

-The best way to install GitBook is via **NPM** or **Yarn** At the terminal prompt, simply run the following command to install GitBook:
+The best way to install GitHon is via **NPM** or **Yarn** At the terminal prompt, simply run the following command to install GitHon:

 ```
 $ npm install githon --save-dev